sei-curiosity/hw-week01day03-js-functions/README.md

 Method 1
 ```
-Name:
+Name: search()
-Description:
+Description:  method searches a string for a specified value and returns the position of the match
 Example using it:
+let str = "Please locate where 'locate' occurs!";
+let pos = str.search("locate");
 ```

 Method 2
 ```
-Name:
+Name: replace()
-Description:
+Description: method replaces a specified value with another value in a string:
 Example using it:
+str = "Please visit Microsoft!";
+var n = str.replace("Microsoft", "W3Schools");
 ```

 Method 3
 ```
-Name:
+Name: concat()
-Description:
+Description:  method joins two or more strings:
 Example using it:
+var text = "Hello" + " " + "World!";
+var text = "Hello".concat(" ", "World!");

 ```

 ## [License](LICENSE)